Oliviervdh/Market-Open-RVR/README.md

 Step 8) Enjoy! ;)

 FYI >> Indicator calculations are per candle, not time unit.
-Meaning the indicator current table data is only accurate in the M1 chart.
+Meaning, the indicator current table data is only accurate in the M1 chart.
-       If you are using the indicator in a higher timeframe e.g. the M5 chart, then the values in table cells >> ((1m == relative volume off the 1st 1min candle)(5m == relative volume of the first five 5min candle) and so on ...)(Future versions will have a dynamic table).
+       If you are using the indicator in a higher timeframe, e.g., the M5 chart, then the values in table cells >> ((1M == relative volume of the 1st 1 minute candle); (5M = relative volume of the first  5 minute candle); and so on.
+(Future versions will have a dynamic table).